alberto-rota/dasshboard-tui/README.md

   tty, without which the remote shell isn't interactive; the `exec $SHELL -l` leaves you in a login shell in that folder rather than a bare `sh`.
 The alias still leads, so `IdentityFile` and friends keep applying.

+A `command` of your own runs in place of that login shell, with the shell behind it — `ssh <alias> -t 'cd <dir> && { tmux attach; exec ${SHELL:-/bin/sh} -l; }'` — and is passed on as written, because it is a line for the remote shell and the ones that are more than a program name wouldn't survive being second-guessed.
+The braces are what keep the pair together: without them the `&&` would reach past the group and a folder that isn't there would still open a shell, somewhere else.

+A **local** `command` is split into argv on spaces, with quotes for the arguments that contain them, and is never re-parsed by a shell — what runs is exactly what you configured.
+Taking over this terminal, dasshboard runs it and then execs the shell itself, with nothing in between; in a spawned tab the `sh` that already carries the title runs both, each argv element quoted separately so a space in one of them stays a space.

 Paths are quoted for the shell that will read them, local or remote — and `~` is handled on whichever side owns the home directory it means.
 A **local** one